okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### What is Consistent Hashing?

 Consistent hashing is a very useful strategy for distributed caching system and DHTs.
 It allows us to distribute data across a cluster in such a way that will minimize reorganization when nodes are added or removed.
 Hence, the caching system will be easier to scale up or scale down.

+When a hash table is resized, only `k/n` keys need to be remapped where `k` is the total number of keys and `n` the total number of servers.

+Note that in a caching system using the `modulo` as the hash function, all keys need to be remapped.